YannKurzo/calculator/README.md

 - Infinite loop with x*constant with implicite multiplication
 - Calculation results as single answer with spaces when using argument mode
 - Use stringstream for helps
-- Check constant valid name
-- Add help: how to define constants

 ### Doc
 - Doxygen